SkynetLabs/skynet-webportal/README.md

 [setup-scripts](./setup-scripts) directory.

 Once the setup guide is complete you will be running:
-- `siad` configured as a ViewNode
+- `siad` configured as a Skynet Portal
-- a NodeJS app running a Skynet Portal
+- a NodeJS app running a Skynet WebPortal
 - an nginx proxy